Brad Arnsberg: Coaching career

-Arnsberg served as pitching coach for the Montreal Expos from 2000 to 2001 and the Florida Marlins in 2002 and 2003, when they won the World Series.
+Arnsberg served as pitching coach for the Montreal Expos from 2000 to 2001 and the Florida Marlins in 2002 and 2003, but was fired along with manager Jeff Torborg in May 2003.
 After a year in AAA in 2004 with the Syracuse SkyChiefs, he served as the Toronto Blue Jays pitching coach from 2005 to 2009.
 In 2010, he was hired by the Houston Astros to serve as their pitching coach.
 He was fired on June 14, 2011.
 In 2013, Arnsberg was hired by the Arizona Diamondbacks as their rehab coordinator.

 Personal life

 Arnsberg currently resides in Cave Creek, Arizona, with his wife, Shelley.
-They have two children, Kyle and Kaden.
-Kyle graduated with his bachelor's and master's degree from Louisiana Tech University, and currently serves as an assistant coach for the Cincinnati Reds.
+They have two children.